The Interesting History of Cocaine

 Of all the stimulant drugs, cocaine remains the most well known – and in certain circles has maintained a level of social acceptability.
 Although its users come from different ages, races and professions, cocaine is still perceived as the drug of choice for the more outwardly successful trend-setters.

 Cocaine first became known in western society when the ‘conquistadors’ of Spain invaded high-lying areas of Peru.
-The natives of the area were observed chewing the coca leaves endemic to the area, and the influence it seemed to have on their behaviour was easily identified.
+The natives of the area were observed chewing the coca leaves endemic to the area and the influence it seemed to have on their behaviour was easily identified.
 This included higher states of arousal, increased activity and heightened confidence.

 For these reasons alone, the Spanish invaders soon outlawed its consumption among the natives, deeming it the “work of the devil”.
-However, in consideration of the native’s increased productivity when consuming the substance, the Spanish soon legalized and taxed it.
+However, in consideration of the native’s increased productivity when consuming the substance, the Spanish soon legalised and taxed it.

-Coca leaves were sent back to Europe for analysis and sampling, and it has been conjectured that a primary reason for its initial failure to catch on in polite society was because it didn’t travel as well as coffee beans, and had minimal effect after its time at sea.
+Coca leaves were sent back to Europe for analysis and sampling and it has been conjectured that a primary reason for its initial failure to catch on in polite society was because it didn’t travel as well as coffee beans and had minimal effect after its time at sea.

-In the mid 1800s, scientists began isolating the active ingredients of the coca leaf, and its potential as an anaesthetic and a general tonic were soon being marketed to the medical profession and the public.
-It’s popularization was then rapid, and cocaine was soon to be found in general tonics, cigarettes and even alcoholic preparations.
+In the mid 1800s, scientists began isolating the active ingredients of the coca leaf and its potential as an anaesthetic and a general tonic were soon being marketed to the medical profession and the public.
+It’s popularization was then rapid and cocaine was soon to be found in general tonics, cigarettes and even alcoholic preparations.
 One such preparation – Mariani Wine – was heartily endorsed by the Vatican!

 The Dangers of Cocaine Abuse

 It is estimated that more than 90% of hospital admissions for serious cardiac events, including arrhythmias and heart attacks, in people under the age of 30, are as a direct result of cocaine use.
-This does not apply only to serious cocaine abusers, but also to first time users and occasional users.
+This does not apply only to serious cocaine abusers but also to first time users and occasional users.

 Different methods of taking the drug can produce different adverse cocaine effects.
 Regular snorting of cocaine, for example, can lead to loss of the sense of smell; nosebleeds; problems with swallowing; hoarseness; and a chronically runny nose.